 Sunny 16 Rule (Manual Mode)

-On a perfectly sunny day when shooting outdoors, set Aperture f/16.
+Use the sunny 16 rule on a perfectly sunny day when shooting outdoors.
 The sunny 16 rule is obviously more useful when shooting landscapes, as it presumes you are wanting a wide depth of field and no background blur.

 - If you set ISO 100, use a Shutter Speed of 1/100 sec

 - If you set ISO 200, use Shutter Speed 1/200sec

 - If you set ISO 400, use Shutter Speed 1/400sec

 - If you set ISO 800, use Shutter Speed 1/800sec